DCrescimone1/scraping_master/BMEcat_transformer/README.md

 - Features are matched by position (assumes same order across languages)
 - Only first occurrence is stored as example value
 - Requires `master_bmecat_dabag.json` to exist (run main scraper first)

-## Notes

-- On Firecrawl mode, `FIRECRAWL_API_KEY` is required; otherwise startup will fail with a clear message.
-- The tool continues processing other products/languages even when some steps fail, logging warnings.

 ## Comparison Table Generation